white-label-development/umbraco-fun/README.md

 ### Pipeline (from the v7 docs)

+The request pipeline is the process of building up the URL for a node, resolving a request to a specified node and making sure that the right content is sent back.

+Inbound is every request received by the web server and handled by Umbraco..
 The inbound process is triggered by the Umbraco (http) Module.
 The published content request preparation process kicks in to create an PublishedContentRequest instance.

 It is called in `UmbracoModule.ProcessRequest(…)`